softeng-feup/open-cx-sirconference/README.md

 By accomplishing this mission, we are making such events way more interesting for everyone.
 Presenters will experience a greater involvement from their audience, and the latter will not have any reasons not to actively participate on the conference.
 Everyone will be able to share their thoughts/concerns in the way they deem more comfortable for themselves, including anonymously.

-If we had to just some values we value, those would surely be in the list:
+If we had just to list some values we value, those would surely be in the list:
  - Safistied users;
  - Contribution to community;
  - Product quality;